* UPDATED JAN 2021 *

 You should note that a battery and/or a capacitor is an absolute must, as the output needs a lot of smoothing and conditioning.

-It is also worth noting that many of these are polarity sensitive – i.e., they are grounded to their heatsinking enclosure electrically as well as thermally, so can only be used for negative earth (if the flylead is red) or positive earth (if the flylead is black) This is particialrly the case for the agricultural ones, so be careful if you are repurposing one for use on your bike.
+It is also worth noting that many of these are polarity sensitive – i.e., they are grounded to their heatsinking enclosure electrically as well as thermally, so can only be used for negative earth (if the flylead is red) or positive earth (if the flylead is black) This is particialrly the case for the agricultural ones (by Agricultural, I am referring to the fact they were first used on tractors and farm/plant equipment), so be careful if you are repurposing one for use on your bike.

 Also watch out – some of the agricultural ones are rectifiers only – they don’thave regulation built in.
 Confusingly, they look the same as a reg/rec, so please make sure you know what you’ve got before you fit it.

 This type of unit would probably not be recommended (in my opinion) for sensitive electronics like some of the digital electronic ignitions and electronic speedos/tachos.

 SCR is silicon-controlled rectifier, and it refers to the type of technology used under the covers.

 In fact, the original Lucas rectifier on the bike is based on the same tech, thus it is well proven, reliable and low cost.

 The most common and most sold units these days are short-type regulator/rectifiers.

 These are often identified as Shunt reg/recs, but that is a confusing and incorrect term to use because actually every type of unit available (including the factory standard zener) shunts to a certain extent, and as you’ll find when you read on, how these work is very different to the basic functionality covered in the shunting type described above.

 I feel that it is good practice to refrain from using “shunt” when describing a reg/rec type to prevent further confusion.